My FREE COPY e-book was written with you in mind!

 More about Diversity Yoga

-Our leading yoga for beginners is based in Farnborough, Farnham, Fleet.
+Our easy and simple yoga classes for beginners take place in Farnborough.
 Diversity Yoga teaches you how to live in one’s body with ease, acceptance and compassion.
 It’s time to relish the joys of simply being alive and to enjoy the blessings of having a healthy, fully functioning body – whatever that means to you.

 To see beginners classes near you visit the following pages: